Completing the CS 124 machine project (MP) requires several pieces of software that you may not already have installed on your machine:

 We’ll install Git using the Ubuntu terminal and Claude Code using the Android Studio terminal, using the following commands.
 Note that the commands below must be entered exactly as written in order to work:

-at the Ubuntu terminal.
+git at the Ubuntu terminal.
 If Git is not installed this should

 print the command required to install it.
 If not, check this

-page for distro-specific instructions.sudo npm install --global @anthropic-ai/claude-code
+page for distro-specific instructions.sudo npm install --global @anthropic-ai/claude-code at the

 Android Studio Terminal (or at the Linux/Ubuntu Terminal).
 You will probably need to